carlosascari/express-flash-notification/README.md

 # express-flash-notification

-This module provides a way to set one-time notifications to be displayed after processing a request.
-Notifications are stored in session and are removed once they have been displayed.
+This module provides a way to set one-time notifications to be displayed during or after processing a request.
+Notifications are stored in session and are removed once they have been rendered.

 **Key Points**

-* Template Engine Agnostic, works with any engine you are using logic/logicless
+- **Template Engine Agnostic**, works with any engine you are using logic/logicless.
-* Supports for Multiple notifications to be sent
+- Supports for **Multiple notifications** to be sent.
-* Auto refreshes the page to display the notification
+- **Auto refreshes or redirects** the page to display the notification.
-* Allows you to manipulate the notification output before and after it has been created
+- Allows you to manipulate the notification output **before and after** it has been created.
+- **No need to refresh or redirect**, notifications can be rendered on the same request.

 ### Why?